 Ring Video Doorbell 2 review: Smart, simple, and truly wireless

 The idea of a video doorbell is a simple one.
-As a doorbell, it alerts you with a chime when its button is pressed, but also gives you a live video feed so you can talk with, and see, a visitor through an integrated camera, speaker and microphone.
+As a doorbell, it alerts you with a chime when its button is pressed, but it also gives you a live video feed so you can talk with and see a visitor through an integrated camera, speaker, and microphone.

 Video doorbells also serve as security cameras, alerting you (and automatically recording) when motion is detected close to the device.

 This is exactly what the Ring Video Doorbell 2 does.
-But what sets the device apart from most is its rechargeable battery, meaning the doorbell can be installed with very little DIY required as there aren't any wires.
+But what sets the device apart is its rechargeable battery.
+Without wires, the doorbell can be installed with little DIY.

 Ring Video Doorbell 2: Design and hardware